4 Ways The Instant Pot *Really* Does Save Time (+ 8 tips to speed up pressurizing time!)

 I pinky promise that all of my Instant Pot recipes are tried-and-true.

-The Art Of Great Cooking With Your Instant Pot and Paleo Cooking With Your Instant Pot are my 2 favorite IP cookbooks.
+The Art Of Great Cooking With Your Instant Pot, Amazing Mexican Favorites With Your Instant Pot, and Paleo Cooking With Your Instant Pot are my 2 favorite IP cookbooks.
 The recipes are beautiful, simple, and they WORK!
-(This Instant Pot Pumpkin Pie is from The Art Of Great Cooking With Your Instant Pot!)

 What About Depressurizing?